‘Corduroy Crush’ held Sunday on fresh snow

 The Kenai Mountain-Turnagain Arm National Heritage Area and the Girdwood Nordic Ski Club held its third "Corduroy Crush" Sunday at the 5K course on a fresh inch of spring snow.

-Ari Endestad won his second Crush 5k.
+Ari Endestad won his second Crush 5k, male, age 19 and up.
 Endestad, a nationally-ranked sprinter who won in 2023, said the course felt like "Olympic conditions" with such soft snow.
-Endestad duked it out with fellow Alaska Pacific University racer Kai Myers before pulling away in the last kilometer.
+Endestad duked it out with fellow Alaska Pacific University racer Kai Meyers before pulling away in the last kilometer.
+Seth Downs placed third

 "That was harder than I thought it would be," Endestad said at the finish line.